ddl-aambekar/Imagility/README.md

 2. Amazon SQS for sending messages to EC2.
 3. DynamoDB for status keeping of all images.
 4. AWS Lambda for updating process status of images in dynamodb, fetching email_id of developer who uploaded image, and sending email via AWS SES to the requestor.
 5. Autoscaling group of EC2s to ensure availability, resiliency, and scaling of models according to incoming message traffic.
+6. AWS CloudWatch for monitoring and alerting on approx age of oldest messages in SQS and average CPU Utilization to trigger autoscaling.

 # AWS Setup